High Swartz LLP Welcomes Real Estate & Commercial Litigation Attorney Andrew M. Olen

 One of the keys to success when running a business is good record-keeping.
 Your records will be helpful if you face a legal challenge.
 You're going to need a paper trail to defend against a lawsuit.

-This is one case where less isn’t more.
+Here's a case where less isn't more.
 If you think it could impact the case, include the information.
-Below is a good starting point on documents to have on record for your case:
+Below is a good starting point for documents to have on record for your case:

 • Business contracts and agreements